vishwajeetsingh01/document_query_project/README.md

 5. Open a pull request

 ## Achnowledgements
-* Special thanks to Google for providing powerful language models.<br>
+* Special thanks to GPT4All for providing powerful language models.<br>
-* Thanks to the maintainers of PyPDF2 for their contributions to PDF processing.<br>
+* Thanks to the maintainers of PyPDFLoader for their contributions to PDF processing.<br>
 * Inspired by modern AI-driven tools for document analysis and interaction.